An atomic boson sampler

-In this work we have demonstrated a new approach to performing large-scale boson sampling that is enabled by a unique combination of tools for the rapid assembly, evolution, and detection of individual atoms in a tunnel-coupled optical lattice, as well as techniques for benchmarking the quality of state preparation and evolution in such a system.
-In the future, we expect that flexible programmability of the single-particle unitary using optical tweezers will enable stronger certifications of the high-order interference at the core of boson sampling~\cite{tichy_stringent_2014}, as well as studies of dynamical phase transitions in sample complexity~\cite{deshpande_dynamical_2018}.
-Ongoing progress towards high-fidelity mid-circuit measurements of individual atoms~\cite{deist_mid-circuit_2022} combined with the relatively slow dynamics in this system could further enable feedforward on the single particle unitary and thus linear-optical implementations of universal quantum computing~\cite{knill_scheme_2001-1}.
-More broadly, these tools could be combined with other types of atoms, and with the controllable interactions that are readily available in atomic systems, to rapidly assemble and study interacting Hubbard models~\cite{bloch_many-body_2008, yan_two-dimensional_2022-1} for simulations of condensed matter physics~\cite{lee_doping_2006}, to perform tests of complexity in the presence of interactions~\cite{maskara_complexity_2022, zheng_efficiently_2022-1}, and to realize new approaches to computing~\cite{childs_universal_2013}, including in hardware-efficient fermionic architectures~\cite{gonzalez-cuadra_fermionic_2023}.
+In this work, we have demonstrated a new approach to performing large-scale boson sampling that is enabled by a unique combination of tools for the rapid assembly, evolution, and detection of individual atoms in a tunnel-coupled optical lattice, as well as techniques for benchmarking the quality of state preparation and evolution in such a system.
+In the future, we expect that flexible programmability of the single-particle unitary using optical tweezers will enable stronger certifications of the high-order interference at the core of boson sampling~\cite{tichy_stringent_2014, dittel_totally_2018}, as well as studies of dynamical phase transitions in sample complexity~\cite{deshpande_dynamical_2018}.
+More broadly, these tools could be combined with other types of atoms, and with the controllable interactions that are readily available in atomic systems, to rapidly assemble and study interacting Hubbard models~\cite{bloch_many-body_2008, yan_two-dimensional_2022-1} for simulations of condensed matter physics~\cite{lee_doping_2006}, to perform tests of complexity in the presence of interactions~\cite{maskara_complexity_2022, zheng_efficiently_2022}, and to realize new approaches to computing~\cite{childs_universal_2013}, including in hardware-efficient fermionic architectures~\cite{gonzalez-cuadra_fermionic_2023-1}.

 \droptocpage